Are you still rebuilding the meeting note format from scratch every time — once for 1-on-1s, again for team standups, again for sales calls?

 | Status | Select | Draft / Confirmed |

-- Relations: Linking to a Projects DB or Accounts DB lets you filter "all notes for this customer"
+- Relations: link to Projects DB or Accounts DB to filter "all notes for this customer"

 Filling templates by hand is still tedious.
-Here's where automation comes in.
+Automation matters.

-Released in May 2025, Notion AI Meeting Notes records meeting audio, transcribes it automatically, and extracts a summary plus action items.
-Per Notion's official help center, the specs are:
+Released in May 2025, Notion AI Meeting Notes records meeting audio, transcribes it, and extracts summary plus action items.
+Per Notion's help center:

-- Desktop captures both system audio and microphone; the browser version only captures the microphone
+- Desktop app v4.7.0+ recommended; browser version only captures the microphone

 - 10 hours per user per day; speaker labeling is English-only